Jun Ahn: Self-Portrait

 Ahn's work involves three projects: Invisible Seascape, Float, and Self-Portrait.
 Self-Portrait depicts Ahn on or near the top of skyscrapers, often leaning from a window or seated on a ledge.
+Ahn was inspired by a joke about jumping off a building due to the stock market losses from the 2008 financial crisis.
+She began to think of tall buildings in urban areas as places of contrasts.
+Ahn sees cities as areas of simultaneous comfort and anxiety, with her photos showing her on the edge of both a physical and psychological space.

-Some are taken from a first-person perspective, showing her legs dangling into space as she looks down.
-The project stemmed from a photograph of her feet she took while sitting on the edge of an apartment building while a student at Pratt, and has continued since.
+Some photos are taken from a first-person perspective, showing her legs dangling into space as she looks down.
+The project began with a photograph of her feet she took while sitting on the edge of an apartment building while a student at Pratt, and has continued since.
 The bulk of the photographs are from New York and Seoul, with some from Hong Kong.
+While Ahn used various safety measures for Self-Portrait, she never altered her photographs in a graphics editor like Photoshop.

 For these photographs, Ahn works by gaining access to the building legitimately - it can take several months for the owners to give permission for the project - and setting a digital camera to take a large volume of high-speed images while she poses.
 These are then sifted to find a picture depicting Ahn looking unconcerned or distracted, captured in what she describes as "...a certain moment of time that did exist, but which we couldn't perceive with the naked eye because it happened too fast."